TrinaNix4/Coursera_IBM_Fullstack_Web_Dev/Readme.md

 - Blockchain on the cloud helping farmers reduce waste by building traceability and transparency in the food supply chain

 - The use of data analytics for driving predictive maintenance solutions for a city’s infrastructure by KONE

+# Cloud Service Models

+# IaaS - infrastructure as a service

+- a form of cloud computing that delivers

+* compute
+* network
+* storage

+to consumers on a pay as you go, on demand, over the internet basis.

+- the cloud provider hosts the infrastructure components traditionally present in an on-premises data center as well as the virtualization or hypervisor layer

+# IaaS Cloud environment

+customers can:

+- create or provision virtual machines (VMs) in their choice of region or zone

+- VMs come pre-installed with the customers choice of operating system

+- customers can then deploy middleware, install applications, and run workloads on the VMs

+- can also create storage for their workloads and backups

+- can often track and monitor the performance and usage of their cloud services and manage disaster recovery

+# Key Componenets of Cloud Infrastructure

+A - Physical data centers
+manage large data centers that contain the physical machines;

+end users do no interact directly with the physical infrastructure but experience it as a service provided to them

+B - Compute
+IaaS providers manage the hypervisors

+end-users programatically provision virtual instances with desired amounts of compute, memory, and storage resources

+cloud compute typically comes with supporting services like auto scaling and load balancing that provide scalability and high performance

+C - Network
+users get access to networking resources on the cloud through virtualization or programatically, through APIs

+D - Storage
+3 types of cloud data storage: object, file, and block storage

+object storage is the most common mode of storage in the cloud, given that it is highly distributed and resilient

+# IaaS Use Cases

+- enable their teams to set up test and development environments faster

+- IaaS makes applications and data accessible as usual during a disaster or outage

+- using cloud infrastructure for faster deployments and scaling infrastructure up and down as demand fluctuates

+- high performance computing to solve complex problems involving millions of variables and calculations

+- big data analysis
+  Patterns, trends, and associations requires a huge amount of processing power

+  cloud Infrastructure provides the required high-performance computing and also makes it economically viable